-There is little evidence provided to support the deliverability of the sites included within the 5-year supply.
-Miller Homes would therefore encourage the Council to ensure that a 5-year supply can be provided.
+The HBF does not wish to comment upon the acceptability or otherwise of individual sites.
+However, there is little evidence provided to support the deliverability of the sites included within the 5-year supply.
+The HBF would therefore encourage the Council to ensure that a 5year supply can be provided.